TL;DR

 computer-use-runbook.mdper task: prompt, expected screenshots, stop conditions.
 Treat it like an SRE runbook, not a chat snippet. - Build prompts in pairs: a

-dry-runversion that takes screenshots but never clicks destructive buttons, and aliveversion that does.
-Always test in dry-run after a UI change. - Run a small regression weekly when the target site is known to update.
+dry-runversion that screenshots but never clicks destructive buttons, and aliveversion that does.
+Always test in dry-run after a UI change. - Run a small regression weekly when the target site updates often.
 UI changes silently break automation; weekly catches it before Monday.

 - Pair with Claude Skills so the team can fire the task by name from a normal chat.